aframevr/aframe/docs/components/material.md

 });
 ```

-Note that to pass schema values to our shader as uniforms, we need to include
+To pass data values into the shader(s) as uniform values, include
-`is: 'uniform'` in the value definition:
+`is: 'uniform'` in the definition:

 ```js
 AFRAME.registerShader('my-custom', {